 The homes intention is to have a trained staff team that are able to meet the needs of the individuals accommodated there.
-All members of the support staff are at least four years older than the oldest resident at the home.
-The flexible staffing rota allows the home to respond to the needs of the individual at any time, providing them with additional support, or reducing this, in-line with their placement plan.
+The flexible staffing rota allows the home to respond to the needs of the individual at any time, providing them with additional support, or reducing this, in-line with their personal plan.